Interviewsand Articles

 "Hearing this, I felt uneasy," he told me.
 And as he was handing over the contract, the clerk said, "We all wonder how you're going to do this."

 The Cove was Ferretti's first public art project.
 Apparently there were provisions in the contract that had escaped him.
 Upon asking when he could begin work, a city official told him all that would be required was a copy of his contractor's license and proof he carried suitable liability and workers compensation insurance.
 Ferretti had none of these.
-Looking into the insurance he found it cost about $4,500.00.
+He discovered the insurance would cost about $4,500.00.
 He also discovered he would not be able to use materials existing on site.
 "It was not what I was told, originally." he said.
 And besides that, he told me, the contract called for additional drawings.
 "Why?" he asked me rhetorically, his eyebrows raised.

 Ferretti delivered the new drawings to the city along with a cost estimate, and began looking for a contractor, one with suitable insurance who was willing to take on the project for $10,000.00.
 "It wasn't much money for what needed to be done," he explained.
 And where was he going to get the materials?
 As Ferretti put it, "It was around this time that I started praying to my mother to help me."